hrdkbhatnagar/hrdkbhatnagar.github.io/_pages/about.md

   #  <p>123 your address street</p>
   #  <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-I am currently pursuing double majors in B.E. **Computer Science** and M.Sc. **Biological Sciences** from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.
+Hi!
+I am Hardik, and I am currently pursuing double majors in B.E. **Computer Science** and M.Sc. **Biological Sciences** from [BITS Pilani, India](https://www.bits-pilani.ac.in/){:target="\_blank"}.

- My research interests lie in the intersection of biology and computer science.
+I am broadly interested in the intersection of biology and computer science.
 I'm exploring machine learning, deep learning, computational neuroscience, computational biology and bioinformatics.

+I most recently parcipated at the [Neuromatch Academy](https://www.neuromatchacademy.org/), a summer school on computational neuroscience.
+I worked on various computational tools and their applications for real-world neuroscience problems.
+I also worked on the [Human Connectome Project (HCP)](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) dataset to analyze neural patterns in face and shape recognition in the human brain.

+I previously worked at the [RWTH Aachen University](https://www.rwth-aachen.de/go/id/a/?lidx=1) as a research intern analyzing protein engineering techniques using machine learning tools.
+Specifically, I explored directed evolution, a method of selection based on natural evolution to filter specific biophysical properties of the proteins.

 My CV can be viewed at this [link.]()

-Feel free to get in touch with me at my email adress!
+Feel free to get in touch with me at my [email address!](mailto:hrdk.bhatnagar@gmail.com)